Liam-Clark-99/car-logos-quiz/README.md

 3. The link to the live website is then provided

 The link to the live deployment can be found [here:](https://liam-clark-99.github.io/car-logos-quiz/)

+## Future Improvements

+- I would have liked to add a timer to the quiz to create a sense of urgency and apply some pressure to thr user
+- The quiz could have benefitted from a larger database of logos to be chosen to have more variety
+- More styling would be a big improvement to make it more aesthetically pleasing

 ## Credits